Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 Note these steps need to be taken on each cluster you want to use Kuadrant on.

-## Pre Requisites
+## Prerequisites

-- OpenShift 4.14.x with community operator catalog available
+- OpenShift Container Platform 4.14.x or later with community Operator catalog available
 - AWS account with Route 53 and zone
 - Accessible Redis Instance